learn-co-curriculum/oo-animal-sorter/README.md

 ## Instructions

 Create a class called `AnimalSorter`.
-There will be two contants, which will be arrays, that AnimalSorter knows about: sea animals and land animals.
+There will be two constants, which will be arrays, that AnimalSorter knows about: sea animals and land animals.

 Land animals should contain the strings aardvark, cat, and elephant.
 Sea animals should contain the strings marlin, octopus, and fish.